-Sahara Ray Teases Fans In Barely-There Ensemble
+Sahara Ray Teases Fans In Barely There Ensemble

 “Do you need an intern??
 I will work for free,” joked another fan, who seems to be looking for a way to meet the model in-person.

-There were plenty of other fans that had other compliments to pay the model.
+There were plenty of other fans that paid compliments to the model.

 “Could watch all day long,” said a fan.